Project-MONAI/MONAI/docs/source/highlights.md

 ![image](../images/cache_dataset.png)

 ### 2. Cache intermediate outcomes into persistent storage
-The `PersistentDataset` is similar to the CacheDataset, where the intermediate cache values are persisted to disk storage for rapid retrieval between experimental runs (as is the case when tuning hyperparameters), or when the entire data set size exceeds available memory.
+The `PersistentDataset` is similar to the CacheDataset, where the intermediate cache values are persisted to disk storage or LMDB for rapid retrieval between experimental runs (as is the case when tuning hyperparameters), or when the entire data set size exceeds available memory.
 The `PersistentDataset` could achieve similar performance when comparing to `CacheDataset` in [Datasets experiment](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/dataset_type_performance.ipynb).
 ![image](../images/datasets_speed.png)

 ### 3. SmartCache mechanism for big datasets